Doctor insights on:

 I had an oopherectomy 20 years ago and now have a 5 CM ovarian cyst causing pain.
 What is the usual treatment?

 Ovarian cyst: Is this on the same side or other side?
 This is usually treated by an obgyn and treatment is either ovarian cystectomy or oophorectomy depending on the type of lesion start with seeing your obgyn to discuss the options.

 I have an ovarian cyst & worried about it rupturing while waiting for further treatment.
 What can cause rupturing/Should I avoid doing certain things?

-- Over the counter treatment for ovarian cysts
+- What is the treatment for ovarian cyst?

 - Bleeding ovarian cyst treatment